goreleaser/goreleaser/www/docs/customization/nfpm.md

     #
     # This should be used together with `builds.buildmode`
     #
-    # Since: v1.24.
-    # Templates: allowed
+    # Templates: allowed.
     libdirs:
-      # Default: '/usr/include'
+      # Default: '/usr/include'.
       headers: /usr/include/something

-      # Default: '/usr/lib'
+      # Default: '/usr/lib'.
       cshared: /usr/lib/foo

-      # Default: '/usr/lib'
+      # Default: '/usr/lib'.
       carchive: /usr/lib/foobar

     # Version Epoch.
+    #
-    # Default: extracted from `version` if it is semver compatible
+    # Default: extracted from `version` if it is semver compatible.
     epoch: 2

     # Version Prerelease.
+    #
-    # Default: extracted from `version` if it is semver compatible
+    # Default: extracted from `version` if it is semver compatible.
     prerelease: beta1

     # Version Metadata (previously deb.metadata).
     # Setting metadata might interfere with version comparisons depending on the
     # packager.
     #
-    # Default: extracted from `version` if it is semver compatible
+    # Default: extracted from `version` if it is semver compatible.
     version_metadata: git

     # Version Release.